Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Terias hecabe (male, upper and underside)

-Terias hecabe (female, underside)
+Terias hecabe (female, upper and underside)

 Terias brigitta (male, upper and underside)

-Terias floricola (waiting on field image)
+Terias floricola (waiting on field images)

-Terias hapale (waiting on field image)
+Terias hapale (waiting on field images)

 Subfamily Pierinae